insarlab/MintPy/README.md

 PySAR is an InSAR (Interferometric Synthetic Aperture Radar) time series package to produce three dimensional (space and time) ground displacement from InSAR data.

+### 1. Installation

+We recommend using Anaconda to install the python environment and the prerequisite packages.
+You will need:
+- Python2.7
+- Numpy
+- Scipy
+- h5py
+- Matplotlib
+-

 To use the package add the path to PySAR directory to your $PYTHONPATH and add PySAR/pysar to your $path.
 Depending on your shell you may use commands such as the following examples to setup pysar:

 Using bash: